Shadeoflight/OpenCVPractice/README.md

 This practice iOS application uses the OpenCV framework to roughly detect circles, rectangles, and faces.
 This application also has the additional capability of converting a taken image to grayscale format.

-NOTE: DO NOT OPEN haarcascade_frontalface_default.xml file, it is very large.
+NOTE: The haarcascade_frontalface_default.xml file is very large.

 Required frameworks:
 http://docs.opencv.org/2.4/doc/tutorials/introduction/ios_install/ios_install.html